Kuan-HC/Udacity-CarND-Path-Planning-Project/README.md

 ### Behavior
 According to inputs from prediction module.
 One of the following action shall be choose
 * Normal
   Vehicle has a default speed of 49 kph.
 * Follow
-  When all lanes are blocked, following the vehicle aheads
+  When all lanes are blocked, following the vehicle aheads set spped to target vehicle speed
 * Turn Left
   If there is a slow vehicle aheads and left lane is available, switch to left lane,
   This action also has priority while both left and right lane are available.
 * Turn Right

 ### Trajectory
-T○ smooth the transition, use the last two point from ```previous_path``` to make sure new trajectory will tangent to ```previous_path```.
+To  smooth the transition, use the last two point from ```previous_path``` to make sure new trajectory will tangent to ```previous_path```
-Another 3 future points at S distance 30, 60 and 90 are generated for computing a smooth spline curve.
+and another 3 future points at S distance 35, 60 and 90 to  generate  a smooth spline curve.
+This spline curve are further processed to create trajectory x and y position.